 Step 4: A producer commits to implementing BMPs as part of a regular/ integral part of their operation and environmental stewardship plan.

-If you are a FDACS staff member and would like to recommend a farmer/rancher to be recognized for the CARES program, visit the Contact page here on the CARES website and/ or contact CARES Coordinator, Cacee Hilliard.
+If you are an FDACS staff member and would like to recommend a farmer/rancher to be recognized for the CARES program, visit the Contact page here on the CARES website and/ or contact Florida Farm Bureau’s CARES Coordinator.

 In addition, Florida Farm Bureau Federation membership is not required but is highly encouraged as the organization advocates for all of Florida’s farming and ranching families at the local, state and national level.
 Your membership also provides access to a variety of member benefits and discounts statewide!
 Click here to join your County Farm Bureau today!